lucaforelli/Rosetta-Stone/README.md

 * Clone the repository to your local machine:
   * `git clone https://github.com/lucaforelli/Rosetta-Stone.git`
-* Open the Program on any desired text editor
+* Open the Program on any desired IDE.
 * Build and run the program.